-CVIs issued by Puerto Rico and received as part of the 2022 Puerto Rico Resolutions are classified as trading with changes in fair value reported in "fair value gains (losses) on trading securities" in the consolidated statements on operations.
-The fair value of such instruments as of December 31, 2023 and December 31, 2022 was \$318 million and \$303 million, respectively.
+CVIs issued by Puerto Rico and received as part of the 2022 Puerto Rico Resolutions are classified as trading with changes in fair value reported in "fair value gains (losses) on trading securities" in the consolidated statements of operations.
+The fair value of remaining CVIs as of December 31, 2024 and December 31, 2023 was \$123 million and \$318 million, respectively.

-Equity method investments in the Insurance segment include investments that the U.S. Insurance Subsidiaries make in certain alternative investments, primarily Sound Point and AHP funds.
-The income (loss) on such investments is reported in "equity in earnings (losses) of investees" and typically represents the Company's share of earnings of its other investees.
+Equity method investments in the Insurance segment include investments that AG Asset Strategies LLC (AGAS) makes in certain alternative investments, primarily Sound Point and AHP funds.
+The income (loss) on such investments is reported in "equity in earnings (losses) of investees" and typically represents the Company's share of earnings of its investees.
+As part of the August 5, 2024 AG stock redemption, certain alternative investments were distributed to AGMH, whose results are reported in the Corporate division.
+The carrying value of these transferred investments as of December 31, 2024 was \$118 million.